kaaproject/kaa-rfcs/0007/README.md

 A request means the endpoint has received the provided configuration and tried to apply it.

-`statusCode` represents a result of appliyng the configuration (success or failure).
+`statusCode` represents a result of applying the configuration (success or failure).
+By convention, HTTP status codes SHOULD be used.
+To indicate a successfully applied configuration, endpoints MUST use 2xx status codes.
+Any other status codes MUST be treated by server as a failure.
 If the result is a failure, `reasonPhrase` SHOULD include a reason for the failure.

 Examples below.